 UK Visa Application Form Sections Explained

 The UK visa application form is divided into several sections that must be completed accurately.
-Here's what each section requires:
+Here is what each section requires:

 1. Travel Information

-This section covers your planned travel dates, the main reason for your visit, whether you're travelling alone or with others, and the details of your itinerary.
-You'll answer the critical "give details of the main purpose of your visit" question here.
+This section covers your planned travel dates, the main reason for your visit, whether you are travelling alone or with others, and the details of your itinerary.
+You will answer the critical "give details of the main purpose of your visit" question here.

 Date you will arrive in the UK: 18 August 2026